-Genotype is the genetic composition of an organism while the phenotype is the physical appearance of an organism.
-Phenotype are observable and are the expression of the genes of an individual.
+The phenotype is the physical appearance of an organism, while the Genotype is the genetic composition of an organism.
+Phenotype is observable and are the expression of the genes of an individual.
 So even the organism with the same species may differ, with a minute difference in their genotype.
 This is the main difference between the two.

 We can notice one’s hair colour, eye colour, height, weight, skin colour, etc. but cannot look at genes responsible for these characters, so the observable physical look is the phenotype while the unnoticed genes responsible for such characters present in the DNA of cell of the individual is genotype.

 To explain the above lines, here is the simple example of a pure red colour flowering plant (RR) is crossed with the white colour flowering plant (rr).
 The result of the Genotype of the F1 generation will be – Rr (Hybrid red colour), and the Phenotype of the F1 generation will be the – Red colour flowering plant.